GramineaGroup/animated_box_container_cs/README.md

 ## Setting Recommendation

-It is recommended not to use `Fill` size flag for both vertical and horizontal direction for children under `Animated Box Container`.
+It is recommended not to use `Fill` size flag for both vertical and horizontal directions for children under `Animated Box Container`.
 Using it will have incorrect animation set for all children, causing unexpected behaviors.

-Using `Animated Box Container` together with [Animated Panel Container](https://github.com/GramineaGroup/animated_panel_container_cs) is recommended as we have special variable in `Animated Panel Container` for `Animated Box Container` to know the final size of any `Animated Panel Container` children.
+Using `Animated Box Container` together with [Animated Panel Container](https://github.com/GramineaGroup/animated_panel_container_cs) is recommended as we have a special variable in `Animated Panel Container` for `Animated Box Container` to know the final size of any `Animated Panel Container` children.

 ## Demo